 - 5 mile – £8 / £11

-Online entries are available on the RunBritain website.
+Online entries are available on the RunBritain website (10 mile entry and 5 mile entry).
 A postal entry form is available to download at the foot of this page, and entries by cash or cheque will be available on the day, provided the race limit is not reached.

 IMPORTANT – there is a 2 hour 45 minute cut-off for the 10 mile race.
 If you are still on the course at 13:30 we cannot guarantee support from marshals or first aid staff, and your finishing time will not be recorded and included in the Sussex Grand Prix.
 If you are unsure whether you can make the cut-off we recommend that you enter the 5 mile race this year to see how you get on.